 Finally, consider how the team can continuously develop.

-Leading through change – Continuous development
+Leading through change for continuous development

 Ask the team: